 Chicken Feather Colors 101

-Here’s a gallery of the variety of chicken feather colors that are out there.
-Sometimes, you will find your chicken is a mixed breed and therefore, difficult to determine the breed.
-To learn how to better describe chickens and identify breeds based on feather colors, you may also want to check out how to describe chicken feather colors, the anatomy of colors, and feather patterns.
+Chickens come in a dazzling array of feather colors, from the deep, glossy black of the Ayam Cemani to the delicate, creamy white of the Silkie.
+These body colors are not just for aesthetics; they also reflect the breed’s genetic heritage and can influence their adaptation to different environments.
+To learn how to better identify chickens and determine breeds based on feather colors, you may also want to check out how to describe chicken feather colors, the anatomy of colors, and feather patterns.

 Bay